-ESO is creating a new market for regulating reserve
+ESO has introduced a new market for regulating reserve

-- Regulating Reserve is currently procured predominantly via the BM - ESO is introducing a new day-ahead auction for Regulating Reserve ('Balancing Reserve') which will allow it to compensate directly for the service
+- Regulating Reserve is used to manage realtime imbalances and replace activated reserves. - In March, ESO introduced a new day-ahead auction for Regulating Reserve ('Balancing Reserve') which allows it to compensate directly for the service

-But procuring at dayahead risks over/under procurement There will still be sterilised headroom, and it is likely that the BM will continue to be used to procure some of the reserve
+But procuring at dayahead risks over/under procurement

+- It is likely that the BM would continue to be used to refine the procurement of reserve in real time. - Any reserve procured in the BM will still suffer from a missing price signal for this flexibility.